 Local & Scenic Railways

-Though Amtrak is the largest train service in the state, it’s not the only way to roll.
+Though Amtrak is the largest train service in the state, it is not the only one.
 In Northern California, Caltrain has regular service between San Francisco and San Jose.
-In Southern California, Metrolink offers service on seven regional lines that connect L.A., Ventura County, Antelope Valley, San Bernardino, Riverside, Orange County, and the Inland Empire.
-Trains dedicated to certain themes and in specific locales, such as the Napa Valley Wine Train, also provide a unique way to see some of California’s premier destinations.
+In Southern California, Metrolink offers service on seven regional lines that connect L.A., Ventura County, Antelope Valley, San Bernardino, Riverside, Orange County and the Inland Empire.
+Trains dedicated to certain themes and in specific locales, such as the Napa Valley Wine Train, also provide a unique way to see some of California’s première destinations.

-For an easy and often fun way to get around California’s larger cities and communities, do what an increasing number of locals do and hitch a ride on a bus, subway, ferry, or light rail system.
-Using public transportation can be an efficient, affordable, safe, and eco-friendly option, particularly in areas where roads, parking, and urban traffic can be confusing and frustrating.
-Some transit systems let you buy multi-day passes; check ticket options online before you arrive to get the best deals.
+For an easy and often fun way to get around California’s larger cities and communities, do what an increasing number of locals do and hitch a ride on a bus, subway, ferry or light rail system.
+Using public transportation can be an efficient, affordable, safe and eco-friendly option, particularly in areas where roads, parking and urban traffic can be confusing and frustrating.
+Some transport systems let you buy multi-day passes.
+Check ticket options online before you arrive to get the best deals.
 Two companies, CityPass and Go, also offer deals on local transportation options in San Francisco and Southern California.